kubevirt/user-guide/creation/probes.md

 VirtualMachineInstance is ready to receive traffic from Services.
 If Readiness Probes fail, the VirtualMachineInstance will be removed from the Endpoints which back services until the probe recovers.

+Watchdogs focus on ensuring that an Operating System is still responsive.
+They complement the probes which are more workload centric.
+Watchdogs require kernel support from the guest and additional tooling like the commonly used `watchdog` binary.

 Define a HTTP Liveness Probe
 ----------------------------